FAQs

 How often do you trim my lawn?

-After each mow, we trim the grass around hard surfaces, fences, and trees.
+After each weekly mow, we trim the grass around hard surfaces, fences, and trees.

 How often do you edge my yard?